ihavethatonvinyl/blog/content/conversations/katie-mctigue-of-pacing.md

 I think we'll do vinyl on Asian Man again, which will be really cool.
 Yeah.
 But I do like  CDs too.
 And I kind of want to keep doing like, my little DIY CDs, you know, in addition.

+*Pacing is the songwriting and recording project of Katie McTigue (she/her).
+Various Small Flames [wrote](https://varioussmallflames.co.uk/2023/06/15/pacing-bite-me/) that she “follows in the playful, tongue-in-cheek tradition of the likes of Kimya Dawson, yet always nudges the ideas further to be more than mere twee humour or sardonic fun.”
+Fans and new listeners alike often remark that her anxious, confessional lyrics are "a little too relatable."*

+*In October 2023, Pacing released her first full-length album Real poetry is always about plants and birds and trees and the animals and milk and honey breathing in the pink but real life is behind a screen.
+It was named [Best Folk Music](https://daily.bandcamp.com/best-folk/the-best-folk-music-on-bandcamp-october-2023) by Bandcamp, and cemented Pacing as a leader in a new wave of anti-folk music reminiscent of the early 2000s New York scene; one born in an era that is distinctly Very Online.
+Pacing is based in San Jose, CA and plays shows around the Bay Area as a trio with Ben Krock on guitars and Joe Sherman on drums.*

 ![](/images/upload/screenshot-2024-08-30-at-3.48.25 pm.png)

 {{< youtube 4BdeQtsqdfs >}}